 What’s important is audience engagement and now, to rank at the top of search results, you need to be focussing all your efforts on your community.
 Which is actually loads of fun, but very time consuming.

 SEO is much more intuitive and you’ll hear the phrase “long tail keywords” which just means a bunch of words that people typically type into Google.
 An example might be: “how long should I take to visit New Zealand’s South Island”

 So, how do I make money from a travel blog?

 Here are 6 ways (make that 7) that I make a living, some with great results, others just a trickle at the moment…

 This is typically the first thing new bloggers hook up to make money.
 The problem with this income stream is that unless you have an extortionate amount of followers and page views, your stream will be a trickle.
 At the end of the day, this is a numbers game and while you’re building your audience and your brand, this won’t make enough to keep you in lunches.
 And I don’t mean long, boozy lunches!

 I sell 1Cover travel insurance and CityPASS discount vouchers for cities in the US.
-I sell Expedia and was selling Booking.com but they seem to have disallowed my affiliation – probably because I also have Expedia.
-Ah well.
-I also prefer them to allow 30-90 day cookies for my viewers to make a purchase.
+I sell hotel bookings through Booking.com and have added affiliate text links into my most popular posts.
+Look for brands that offer 30-90 day cookies for your viewers to make a purchase.
 That means if I introduce a reader to say 1Cover but they don’t purchase right away, if they make a purchase within 3 months I still get a commission.